Moshati1315/HIV/docs/sources.md

 cb_2018_us_county_500k.shx

+### Generated csvs

 stateFIPS.csv - https://www.bls.gov/respondents/mwr/electronic-data-interchange/appendix-d-usps-state-abbreviations-and-fips-codes.htm

 - created by group 1 for the project taken from the table shown at this link.

 jurisdiction.csv - https://files.hiv.gov/s3fs-public/Ending-the-HIV-Epidemic-Counties-and-Territories.pdf

 - was generated from the pdf by Group 1